Best Chinese Electric Car 2026: Ranked by Use Case

 Power: 125-320 kW

-The MG4 stands out as one of the best-looking and most fun small hatchbacks available in Europe, regardless of origin.
-With sharp handling, rear-wheel drive, and a heat pump as standard, this Chinese EV delivers driving enjoyment that rivals premium European competitors.
+The MG4 stands out as one of the best-looking and most engaging small hatchbacks I’ve driven in Europe, regardless of origin.
+Sharp handling, rear-wheel drive, and a heat pump as standard—this Chinese EV delivers driving enjoyment that rivals premium European models, often at half the price.

 Why It Made the List